Diiron nonacarbonyl

 Diiron nonacarbonyl is an organometallic compound with the formula Fe2(CO)9.
-This metal carbonyl is an important reagent in organometallic chemistry and of occasional use in organic synthesis.
+This metal carbonyl is a reagent in organometallic chemistry and of occasional use in organic synthesis.
 It is a more reactive source of Fe(0) than Fe(CO)5.
 This micaceous orange solid is virtually insoluble in all common solvents.

 Synthesis and structure

 Following the original method, photolysis of an acetic acid solution of Fe(CO)5 produces Fe2(CO)9 in good yield: